Azure/bicep-registry-modules/CONTRIBUTING.md

 # Contributing to Bicep public registry

+> We only accept pull requests created by Microsoft employees for now.
+External customers can make proposals or report bugs by opening an [issue](https://github.com/Azure/bicep-registry-modules/issues).

+The following instructions are created to help with the development of Bicep public registry modules.

 ## Prerequisite

 - Create a fork of the [Azure/bicep-registry-modules](https://github.com/Azure/bicep-registry-modules) repository and clone the fork to your local machine.